pippim/pippim.github.io/programs/mserve.md

 select the *View* Dropdown Menu.
 Then select the *SQL Music Table* option, and then the
 *Update Metadata* button.
-All files with `#` in the name are reported as `2) Other Location`.
+All files with `#` in the name are reported as `1) Not a music file.`.
 As of September 6, 2023, these songs:

-- Cannot be played
+- Do not have their metadata automatically updated by the *Update Metadata* function
-- Cannot be synced
+- Have to be manually played for a second, to have their metadata updated into the **mserve** SQL database